-NHL goaltender Matiss Kivlenieks dead at 24 from apparent head injury
+NHL goaltender Matiss Kivlenieks dead from fireworks accident, medical examiner's office says

-(CNN)Matiss Kivlenieks, goaltender for the Columbus Blue Jackets of the National Hockey League, died Sunday night after an accident involving fireworks at a private party in Novi, Michigan, which led to a fall, according to Novi Police Department Lieutenant Jason Meier.
+(CNN)Matiss Kivlenieks, a goaltender for the Columbus Blue Jackets of the National Hockey League, died Sunday night after an accident involving fireworks at a party, according to authorities in Novi, Michigan.

-Novi Fire and Paramedics were dispatched for an injury call at 10:13pm, Meier said.
+Kivlenieks, 24, died from a fireworks mortar blast and chest trauma, according to Inspector Mitch Brown of the Oakland County Medical Examiner's Office.

+The death was ruled accidental after a full autopsy was conducted by the Oakland County Chief Medical Examiner Dr. Ljubisa Dragovic, Brown said.

+Novi Police Department Lt.
+Jason Meier told CNN that the chest injury from the fireworks resulted in internal injuries.

-According to Meier, there seemed to be a fireworks malfunction that sent the fireworks in the direction of people.
-Kivlenieks, 24, and others were in a hot tub, and when they tried to leave the hot tub, Kivlenieks slipped, fell, and hit his head on the concrete, Meier added.
+Earlier on Monday, Meier had said there seemed to be a malfunction that sent the fireworks in the direction of people.
+Kivlenieks and others were in a hot tub and when they tried to get out, Kivlenieks slipped, fell, and hit his head on the concrete, Meier had said.

-Kivlenieks was transported to Ascension Providence Hospital in Novi and pronounced dead, Meier said.
+Emergency responders were dispatched for an injury call at 10:13 p.m.
+Kivlenieks was taken to Ascension Providence Hospital and pronounced dead, Meier said.

-"It's still an active investigation, but we're treating it as a tragic accident," Meier said.

-The Oakland County Medical Examiner's Office is currently performing an autopsy on Kivlenieks and expects to have the cause of death later this afternoon, according to Investigator Jeff Collins.
+Kivlenieks was remembered with a moment of silence before Game 4 of the Stanley Cup Final on Monday between the Montreal Canadiens and the Tampa Bay Lightning.

-Blue Jackets' President of Hockey Operations John Davidson said: "We are shocked and saddened by the loss of Matiss Kivlenieks, and we extend our deepest sympathies to his mother, Astrida, his family and friends during this devastating time.
+Blue Jackets President of Hockey Operations John Davidson said: "We are shocked and saddened by the loss of Matiss Kivlenieks, and we extend our deepest sympathies to his mother, Astrida, his family and friends during this devastating time.
 Kivi was an outstanding young man who greeted every day and everyone with a smile and the impact he had during his four years with our organization will not be forgotten."

-NHL commissioner Gary Bettman shared his condolences on behalf of the league.
+NHL Commissioner Gary Bettman shared his condolences on behalf of the league.

 "The National Hockey League was saddened to learn of the sudden and tragic passing of goaltender Matiss Kivlenieks," Bettman said in a statement.